akre96/akre96.github.io/_pages/now.md

 I'm excited to begin working on developing software for analysis of this lab's unique data set that tracks hematopoietic stem cells at the single cell level!

+## Future Plans:
+### Grad Schools
+Still waiting on final decisions but am very likely to attend a Ph.D. program somewhere in the LA area starting Fall 2019.

 __As of February 2019__
 ## Work:
 ### Stanford University School of Medicine